Pranav-2045/CORDIC/README.md

 ## 🚀 How to Run Simulation

-I had done it using Xilinx Vivado,
-But You can simulate this project using open-source tools like Icarus Verilog and view the waveforms with GTKWave.
+You can simulate this project using open-source tools like Icarus Verilog and view the waveforms with GTKWave.

 #### Prerequisites